Giardiasis is a gastrointestinal infection. It is one of the most common parasitic diseases in the world.

 Copyright © Nucleus Medical Media, Inc.

-Giardiasis is caused by a tiny parasite called Giardia lamblia .
+Giardiasis is caused by a specific, tiny parasite.
 Giardia cysts are a resistant form of the parasite that can survive outside a human or animal body.
 These cysts cause the spread of this disease.
 For infection to occur, a person must ingest Giardia cysts by mouth.
 After cysts are ingested, the parasites start growing and multiplying in the small intestine.
 Ingesting as few as ten parasitic cysts can cause an infection.

 Giardiasis can occur by:

 Symptoms usually start 5 to 28 days after infection.
 Not all people who are infected have symptoms.
-But, all people who are infected can transmit the disease.
+However, all people who are infected can transmit the disease.

 Symptoms may include: